cs4rl/guide/index.md

 ## Roadmap

-First section will be released July 2021, with the publication released as a first full version by the end of 2021.
+First section will be released Sept 2021, with the publication released as a first full version by the end of 2021.

 ## Editorial management